softwaresaved/international-survey/analysis/text_zaf.md

 # Section 10: Research Software Engineer

+This last section regroups different questions about RSEs in general, the specific skills for them, where they meet other RSEs and the prospect of a conference in Germany.
+We asked them *how* they acquired the skills to become an RSE but also *which* skills they would like to acquire to become a better RSE.
+The propositions are listed and a wordcloud is proposed to see which are the most frequent words.
+It seems the RSE learn their skills on their own through self-teaching or experience.

+The last section was about the RSE networkt appears that the network is not really efficient yet.
+First, to the question where they meet other RSE, only  1 participant met them through the UKRSE Association (which, on later question, none of the participants mention to be part of it).
+However, to the question if they would be interested in such organisation in South Africa, 62% (n=8) answered 'Yes'.
+In which organisation, what they will like the most would be the possibility to network and build a range of collaboration (both in research and software), the interestin training and job opportunities being the less important for them.
 ## Skills
 ### How did you learn the skills you need to become an RSE?
 ### What three skills would you like to acquire or improve to help your work as a Research Software Engineer?
 The skills can be technical and non-technical.